orbisgis/geoclimate/docs/source/Building-layer.rst

      - INTEGER
      - *not null ; >-4 ; <4*
      - Defines the position with respect to the ground.
 0 indicates that the object is on the ground.
 1 to 4 indicates that the objects are above the ground surface. -4 to -1 indicates that the object is underground.
-   * - pop
-     - FLOAT
-     -
-     - Number of inhabitants computed from WorldPop database: https://www.worldpop.org/.
-This column is optional.

 type and main_use column values
 -------------------------------